-Getting services in college is more complicated than getting them in high school, but it’s much more manageable than you think.
-Here’s what you should know (and do) before your teen applies to college.
+Getting academic services in college is more complicated than getting an IEP or 504 Plan in high school, but it’s much more manageable than you may think.
+Here’s what you should know (and do) before your teen applies to university.

 Can my child keep her ADHD accommodations when she goes to college?
 Do they even allow accommodations?